jessicawitte92/THISTLE_project/README.md

 - `/imgs` contains .png files of images for the articles in the .csv file as

 ## `/code`
-All code required to run the THISTLE pipeline formatted as Jupyter notebooks:
+All code required to run the THISTLE pipeline formatted as Jupyter notebooks (.ipynb):
 1. img_preprocessing.ipynb: enhances and prepares images for OCR
-2. img_ocr.ipynb: extracts text from processed images using Tesseract OCR
+2. img_ocr.ipynb: extracts text from processed images using DeepSeek OCR and Tesseract OCR
 3. post_ocr_llm.ipynb: prompts LLMs to correct the OCR output
-4. fine_tuning.ipynb: fine tunes LLMs for post-OCR error correction using an input dataset
-5. post_ocr_ft.ipynb: deploys fine-tuned LLMs to correct OCR output
+4. fine_tuning.ipynb: fine tunes LLMs for post-OCR error correction using an input dataset; deploys the fine-tuned model(s) to correct the OCR output

-6. ocr_evaluation.ipynb: uses word error rate (WER) and character error rate (CER) to evaluate the accuracy of OCR output against 'ground truth' (in this case, a manual transcription)
+Notebooks 2, 3 and 4 also include a benchmarking step using word error rate (WER) and character error rate (CER) to evaluate the accuracy of OCR output against 'ground truth', or accurate transcriptions of the primary sources.

 ## `/HPC`
-Instructions on how to adapt the Jupyter notebooks for working on a high-performance computing (HPC) cluster, with a README why (and when) you might want to do so and a description of the role of the University of Edinburgh's Eddie HPC cluster in this project.
+Instructions on how to adapt the notebooks in `/code` for working on a high-performance computing (HPC) cluster, with a README discussing why (and when) you might want to do so.
+For this project, I used the (University of Edinburgh's Eddie compute cluster)[https://digitalresearchservices.ed.ac.uk/resources/eddie].

 # License